CT075/hotc/src/cps/tdt.md

 Note that we can actually use a syntax-directed translation of constructors, kinds and contexts.
-For a more complex constructor language, we may need to perform a *kind*-directed translation, but thankfully that is not the case here.
+For a more complex constructor language, we may need to perform a *kind*-directed translation, but we will avoid that for reasons to be discussed.

 A translation, then, should have the following regularity conditions: